 Earning that Awesome rating and keeping it isn’t that difficult as long as you keep boosting a whole lot, which isn’t much of a challenge since you now get boost from pretty much everything.
 Naturally, Takedowns are still the most effective way to earn boost, so the game definitely encourages being aggressive against your opponents at all times.

 Remember when boosting in Burnout was a reward for skilled driving, and how you could chain several Burnouts together if you kept at it?
-Well, EA and Criterion don’t, at least until the next game.
+Well, EA and Criterion clearly didn’t, at least until Paradise.
 You’ll also want to watch yourself out there when you’re boosting, because Revenge loves putting obstacles next to walls, presumably to discourage grinding against the geometry too much (a common tactic in Burnout 3, as you could avoid even high-speed crashes by glancing against walls at shallow enough angles).
 It also really likes obscuring your vision with all sorts of clutter, especially when you’re taking a shortcut.

 Oh yeah, the shortcuts.
-Those are a new addition to Revenge, and each track now has multiple routes to the finish.
+Those are a new addition to Revenge, and each track now features multiple routes to the finish.
 Some of these alternate routes are actually slower than taking the main path, others are incredibly dangerous, and most of them don’t have any good ways to earn boost.
 As such, you’ll usually want to consider whether or not to take one of the routes marked with the blue arrow lights.